auriq/essentia_docs/source/tutorial/essentiatutorials/etl.rst

 Since we are in **local** mode, each file is processed sequentially.
 If we had worker nodes (i.e. the **cloud** version), the processing would be done in parallel, with each node responsible for a subset of the files.

 This tutorial continues here: :doc:`../dataprocessingtutorials/etl`.
-That tutorial involves more complex ETL examples and uses our **Data Processing (AQ) commands**.
+That tutorial involves more complex Data Processing examples and uses our **Data Processing (AQ) commands**.